Restoration Costs Sample Clauses

 Restoration Costs.
 Costs of repairs, restoration, replacements or other work that are otherwise includible as Operating Expenses but are occasioned by (a) fire, windstorm, earthquake or other casualty of an insurable nature (whether such destruction be total or partial) and (1) paid by insurance required to be carried by Landlord under this Lease, or if Landlord failed to carry insurance required to be carried by Landlord under this Lease, an amount equal to the insurance proceeds that would have been available to Landlord had Landlord carried the required insurance, (2) otherwise paid by insurance then in effect obtained by Landlord, or (3) not so paid by insurance because the deductibles exceed customary deductibles for buildings comparable to the Building in the Richardson, Texas market (“Comparable Buildings”), not to exceed $50,000 per occurrence, (b) the exercise by a governmental authority of the right of eminent domain, whether such taking be total or partial, or (c) the intentional act or negligence of Landlord, any subsidiary or affiliate of Landlord, any tenant or any vendor, contractor, provider of materials or services, representative, employee, guest, or agent of same.

 Restoration Costs.
-The Member shall pay all costs of repair and restoration of the Unit which result from alterations, changes or additions made by the Member if the alterations, changes or additions have not been approved by the Directors.
-If the Member refuses or neglects for a period of ten days following receipt of written notice from the Directors to repair and restore the Unit to its original condition, then the Directors without further notice to the Member may: [a] cause repair and restoration of the Unit to be made; and [b] enter or cause their agents or servants to enter the Unit for that purpose.
-All expenses and costs incurred by the Co-op in doing so shall be due and payable by the Member to the Co-op immediately upon written notice to the Member.
+The Shareholder shall pay all costs of maintenance, repair and/or restoration of the Unit which result from alterations, changes or additions made by the Tenant or Shareholder if the alterations, changes or additions have not been approved in writing by the Board of Directors.
+If the Shareholder refuses or neglects for a period of ten (10) days following receipt of written notice from the Board of Directors to maintain, repair and restore the Unit to its original condition, then the Board of Directors without further notice to the Shareholder, may: (a) cause maintenance, repair and restoration of the Unit to be made; and (b) enter, or cause their agents, employees, or contractors to enter the Unit for that purpose.
+All expenses and costs incurred by the Mutual in doing so shall be due and payable by the Shareholder to the Mutual as a Reimbursement Assessment immediately after a notice and hearing provided to Shareholder.

 Restoration Costs.
 Temple shall deposit money in an Association Trust Account for each stage of development of the Complex sufficient to provide reasonable funds for restoring the Site to "finished lot" status, as provided in Exhibit "F" attached to the Agreement.
 All funds deposited shall be released back to Temple upon the completion of the construction.
-However, if at the time a deposit is due Association is indebted to Temple as a result of cost overruns pursuant to paragraph 4.1.4 of this Second Amendment, the deposit need not be made, and instead, if the restoration costs are actually incurred by Association, Association may offset the amount against its indebtedness due to Temple."
+However, if at the time a deposit is due Association is indebted to Temple as a result of cost overruns pursuant to paragraph 4.1.4 of this Third Amendment, the deposit need not be made, and instead, if the restoration costs are actually incurred by Association, Association may offset the amount against its indebtedness due to Temple".
+4. This Third Amendment supersedes the Second Amendment to Agreement dated March 15, 1995, and replaces the Second Amendment in its entirety to the same extent as if the Second Amendment had never been executed.
+5. Except as herein expressly amended, the Agreement and the First Amendment to the Agreement dated September 1, 1994, shall remain in full force and effect.

 Restoration Costs.
 In any and all events, Landlord shall be under no obligation to restore, replace, or rebuild any portion of the Leased Premises unless any such restoration, replacement, or rebuilding can be paid for fully from insurance proceeds paid to Landlord from Landlord’s and/or Tenant’s insurance coverage, plus applicable deductibles which shall be payable by Landlord as a capital expense.